-|Coconuts in a cocus nucifera palm.|
+|Coconuts in a Cocus nucifera palm.|

-Its rough outer husk is light green which turns gray as the nut matures.
+Its rough outer husk is light green in the beginning, which turns gray as the nut matures.
 The husk is about 1-2 inches in thickness and made of tough fibers.
-Underneath this husk, is a woody-hard shell enclosing an edible kernel (endosperm), known as "coconut meat" (kernel).
-When this kernel completely matures and dries to “copra," it is employed in pressing coconut oil.
+Underneath this husk is a woody-hard shell enclosing an edible kernel (endosperm) known as "coconut meat."
+It ultimately matures and dries into “copra," which is then employed to press coconut oil.

 Coconut oil composes of more than 85% of saturated fats.
-Majority of saturated fats are the medium chain triglycerides (MCT's) of which lauric acid being the predominant fatty acid.
+The majority of saturated fats are the medium-chain triglycerides (MCT's) of which lauric acid being the dominant fatty acid.
 It is this lauric acid which gives coconut oil its white cream color in its stable (solid) state.

-Coconut oil is one of the most concentrated sources of energy; 100 g oil holds 884 calories.
+Coconut oil is one of the most concentrated sources of energy; 100 g of oil holds 884 calories.